bloominstituteoftechnology/DOM-II/README.md

 **Follow these steps to set up and work on your project:**

 * [ ] Create a forked copy of this project.
-* [ ] Add your team lead as collaborator on Github.
+* [ ] Add your project manager as collaborator on Github.
 * [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 * [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 * [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.